McConkey History, Family Crest & Coats of Arms

-Origins Available: Irish, Scottish
+- Origins Available:

-Where did the Scottish McConkey family come from?
-What is the Scottish McConkey family crest and coat of arms?
-When did the McConkey family first arrive in the United States?
-Where did the various branches of the family go?
-What is the McConkey family history?The ancient Dalriadan clans of Scotland spawned the name McConkey.
+The ancient Dalriadan clans of Scotland spawned the name McConkey.
 It is derived from the personal name Robert.
 Known as the Clan Donnachaidh, the family's origins are very distinguished, as the senior branch of the line were the hereditary abbots of Dunkeld, who traced their descent from Iona.
 In addition, Abbot Duncan of Dunkeld, the Robertson progenitor, was killed in battle in 964, as he led the warriors, bearing, a reliquary of St. Columba.
 His grandson, Abbot Crinan of Dunkeld, married the Kings daughter and then fathered King Duncan I of Scotland who was killed by MacBeth (of Shakespearean fame).
 Crinan is buried at the Isle of lona, burial place of Scotland's early Kings.

 In the Middle Ages, the translation between Gaelic and English was not a highly developed process.
 Spelling was not yet standardized, and so, an enormous number of spelling variations appear in records of early Scottish names.
 McConkey has appeared as Robertson, MacConachie, Maconachie, MacConaghy, MacConchie, MacConckey, MacConkey, MacDonnachie, MacDonachie, MacDunnachie, MacInroy, MacLagan, Mac Raibeirt (Gaelic) and many more.

-Another 61 words (4 lines of text) are included under the topic Early McConkey Notables in all our PDF Extended History products and printed products wherever possible.
+Another 38 words (3 lines of text) are included under the topic Early McConkey Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the McConkey family moved to Ireland, but this topic is not covered in this excerpt.
-Another 115 words(8 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Many settled along the east coast of what would become the United States and Canada.
 As the American War of Independence broke out, those who remained loyal to the crown went north to Canada as United Empire Loyalists.
 The ancestors of all of these hardy Dalriadan-Scottish settlers began to recover their collective history in the 20th century with the advent of the vibrant culture fostered by highland games and Clan societies in North America.
 Highland games, clan societies, and other organizations generated much renewed interest in Scottish heritage in the 20th century.
 The McConkey were among the earliest of the Scottish settlers as immigration passenger lists have shown: